The Surface, three days since the trollish encounter- The Narrator

-The city of Octaal was alive with rumors and gossip this morning, according to rumour, the famed team of ruin divers was returning to their home city and the rumours weren't wrong.
+The city of Octaal was alive with rumors and gossip this morning, according to rumor, the famed team of ruin divers was returning to their home city and the rumors weren't wrong.

 Early in the morning, a well dressed and armed group of individuals made their way through the city moving past the winding slums, the bustling market district and arriving before their goal.

-A confident party of four pushed the guild doors open, wide grins upon their faces, each member hoisting a colorful dead bird over their shoulders.
+A confident party of four pushed the guild doors open, self-confident smiles upon their faces, each member hoisting a colorful dead bird over their shoulders.

 The entire guild hall noticed the entrance of this group and some even wolf-whistled or cheered. such was the fame of this group of four, they were a quickly rising party of celebrities.

 Some older members of the guildhall grumbled and jealous onlookers muttered, but for the most part, people cheered or smiled.